vishvAsa/AgamaH/AryaH/hinduism/AchAraH/articles/Sacred-ground_Bakker.md

 5

-Dumont’s work, nor to focus on the caste system and its counterpart, ‘renunciation’ \( *sam*

-*. nyāsa*\), social institutions that, despite some modifications, seem to be giving way but slowly \(cf. Dumont 1966, 289 f.\).
+Dumont’s work, nor to focus on the caste system and its counterpart, ‘renunciation’ \( *saṁnyāsa*\), social institutions that, despite some modifications, seem to be giving way but slowly \(cf. Dumont 1966, 289 f.\).
 In view of the overall religious setting which encompasses Indian society, we intend to give an appraisal of the traditional Hindu understanding of individual man by focusing on some religious currents that made their appearance in northern India from the 12th century onwardṣ From it we may gain an impression of whether Indian thought approximates and appraises our ideal of ‘personhood’ or develops its own categorieṣ 5

 The Indian understanding of perfect man